Bite-sized Jalapeño Poppers with an extra-crunchy coating and two kinds of cheese in the filling! Your favorite flavors without the exploding peppers.

 To make the filling:

-- In a medium bowl, combine the cream cheese, Roth Havarti Jalapeno, lime juice, garlic powder, onion powder, cumin, and 1/2 teaspoon salt and stir well.
+- In a medium bowl, combine the cream cheese, pepper jack, lime juice, garlic powder, onion powder, cumin, and ½ teaspoon salt and stir well.
 Cover and chill while preparing the jalapeños.

 To make the poppers:

 - Line a rimmed baking sheet with parchment paper.
-Pack cream cheese into each jalapeño ring, filling it completely and smoothing the surface.
-I used about 1 teaspoon of filling per ring,.
+Pack about 1 teaspoon cream cheese into each jalapeño ring, filling it completely and smoothing the surface.

 - Working with one at a time, return floured jalapeño rings to milk, turning to coat.
 Transfer to breadcrumbs, pressing the breadcrumbs to form an even coating.
 Repeat with the remaining poppers.

-- In a large pot, Dutch oven, or deep fryer, bring 2 inches of oil to 350 degrees (use a thermometer).
+- In a large pot, Dutch oven, or deep fryer, bring 2 inches of oil to 350 degrees.
 Drop 4 to 6 poppers in the oil at a time, stirring as necessary until golden brown all over, about 5 minutes.
 Transfer to a paper towel-lined baking sheet and sprinkle with salt.
 Serve with ranch dressing if desired.